 Since the Bremerhavians are good eggs, they didn’t keep this fortune for themselves but shared it with the rest of the republic which was actually founded only the following year.

-By the way, today, at the same spot, there are many setting foot on German soil since this is the spot where huge cruise liners are docking.
+By the way, today, at that very spot, there are many setting foot on German soil since this is the spot where huge cruise liners are docking.
 Bremerhaven is getting really big in the cruising industry.

 As a matter of fact, Bremerhaven is getting pretty big in general.
 After having been kind of Bremen’s backyard for the longest time, the city finally has been booming.
 The old – and old-fashioned – shipping industry changed dramatically over the past decades – undoubtedly, not for the better.